whaledr/whalebooks/shiv/whale_spectrogram/README.md

 pip install -r requirements.txt
 ```

-The above script summarized:
+This provides you with the necessary package *within* your `whaledr` Python environment.
+That is:
+Doing the package install with `whaledr` activated makes those packages *stick* to the `whaledr`
+environment.

 ### Credential setup

-Before you can run ```whaledr_data_push_parallel.py``` you must install a credential file for AWS S3 access.
+Install a credential file for AWS S3 access.
 This can be done using the following Python script; or by directly editing the file `creds.json` in your
 home directory.

 ***WARNING: If you manage to place your credentials file in a GitHub repo; and if those credentials find
-their way onto the GitHub website: With near 100% certainty they will be found very quickly (by a bot) and used to
+their way onto the GitHub website: With 100% certainty they will be found by a bot in minutes and used to
 mine bitcoin at your expense.
-Typical cost to you over two hours will be 15,000 USD.
+Over the next two hours this will run you 15,000 US dollars.
 The only way to
-fix this -- should it happen -- is to immediately Delete your access keys on the AWS console.
-Deleting
+fix the situation -- should it happen -- is to immediately Delete your access keys on the AWS console and
-them from GitHub will not work as GitHub will keep the old credentials as part of version control.
-Delete
-the keys and then generate new keys and start over.***
+shut down all of the offending instances.
+If you think that deleting keys from GitHub is sufficient you
+will be surprised (as GitHub is about version control) that the bots will find the keys in a previous
+version of your repo and proceed as above.
+You must delete the access keys at AWS so that they are no longer
+usable.
+Generating new keys (that you keep out of GitHub) is easy and just takes a couple of minutes.***

+flag left off here April 26 2019

 Credential builder script follows; follow these steps from the home directory of your Ubuntu EC2 instance.